 Our approach to the curriculum is to provide the highest quality provision, in all subjects, to inspire all our pupils to achieve their full potential and develop into knowledgeable, compassionate and forward thinking citizens.
 At Clanfield Church of England Primary School we hold our pupils' holistic development in the same high regard as their academic attainment and achievements.
 We value the well-being and personal development of each individual pupil and member of staff, and aim to provide a curriculum in which each member of our school family can thrive.

 We are an inclusive mainstream LEA Church of England Primary School that fully complies with the requirements outlined in the Special Educational Needs Code of Practice (2014).
-The SENDCo, Headteacher, can be contacted via the school office on 01367 810257 or Email: email@example.com.
+The SENDCo, Jane Rawson, can be contacted via the school office on 01367 810257 or Email: email@example.com.

 Families who have concerns about their children are encouraged to speak to their child’s class teacher, who will then pass this information onto the SENDCo.
 The SENDCo will also meet with parents, via prior appointment, these can be made through the school office.

 Our staff receive training and all of our teachers hold Qualified Teaching Status.
 Teachers are supported in catering for learners who may have difficulties with:

 ● Cognition and Learning

 ● Communication and Interaction